-The school he envisioned would practice holistic, developmentally based, learner-centered educational methods and offer an integrated curriculum emphasizing the arts and experiential activities in the community and in the world of nature.
-In his founding words:
+The name “Bellwether” suggested from the beginning that the school was intended to be a leading indicator in education, an exemplar of future trends.
+Beth and Ron envisioned a school that would practice holistic, developmentally based, learner-centered educational methods and offer an integrated curriculum emphasizing the arts and experiential activities in the community and in the world of nature.

 "The term "holistic" refers to an underlying philosophy of education that emphasizes connectedness, integration, context and meaning: The learner is viewed as a whole person, with emotional, social, aesthetic, moral and spiritual qualities nourished along with intellectual potentials; a group of learners and teachers are viewed as a community with a dynamic life of its own; the curriculum does not divide experience into separate subject areas or time periods but aims for integrated, meaningful understanding; and the ultimate purpose of education is seen as a deeply felt connection with both the natural world (ecological literacy) and the social and cultural world (social responsibility).
 In short, holistic education does not strive so much for eventual career success as for cultivating a compassionate sense of wonder, a knowledge of one’s cultural and ecological roots, and deep self-understanding.